Personal Loans for Migrants

 |Bank of Melbourne|

 How do personal loans for migrants work?

 Personal loans for migrants can be offered by traditional banks and credit unions, and by smaller lenders.
 As a migrant’s lending risk cannot be determined in the same way as an Australian resident’s, due to the fact that they don’t have a credit file, the lender will use other eligibility criteria.

 This may include requiring the migrant to have confirmed employment in Australia, confirmed minimum income, holding an Australian bank account, and holding an Australian visa.

-If you are on a temporary visa, the length of the loan will not extend past the length of your visa, For example, if you have a two years left on a 457 Visa, then you will only be able to secure a two year loan.
+If you are on a temporary visa, the length of the personal loan will not extend past the length of your visa, For example, if you have two years left on a 457 Visa, then you will only be able to secure a two year loan.

 Banks often have a department dedicated to migrant banking.
 It may be wise to check this before coming into Australia, so you know which bank to approach when you arrive.

 Types of personal loans available for migrants

 Migrants are able to access a few different types of personal loans when they move to Australia.
 Depending on the type of visa you hold, your income and your financial situation, you might be able to apply for the following:

 - Car loan.
 This is a typical loan for new migrants, as a car is often needed to be purchased soon after moving.
 Most lenders will approve car loans for migrants who hold a 457 Visa, depending on their individual financial situation.